KD9YQK/ARES_Sim_1/nco_anco/NCO_ANCO_01_Instructions_and_Scripts.md

 > [CALLSIGN] Shelter, check in with location and status.

-> [CALLSIGN] Logistics, check in with location and status.
+> [CALLSIGN] Public Works, check in with location and status.

 > Status roll call complete.
 Priority or emergency simulation traffic may break at any time.
 Real-world emergency traffic may break in at any time by stating “Real-world emergency traffic.”